OpenLMIS/openlmis-functional-tests/README.md

 ### Repeating step sequences

 When writing functional tests it is common that some sequences will be repeated across multiple test cases.
-Those sequences are ofter responsible for preparing the data before actually executing the core part of the test case.
+Those sequences are often responsible for preparing the data before actually executing the core part of the test case.
 In that case, we should keep those steps in a separate test and create a given step in other tests.

 Don't